3p511on/rainbow-headlines/README.md

-# rainbow-headlines
+# Rainbow headlines
-Created with CodeSandbox
+Create HTML-headlines in color of rainbow but with colors comparing and sorting